The Life Miracles Diary of Saint Veronica Giuliani

 Veronica became so spiritually attuned to Christ’s suffering and passion she asked to not die, but to be allowed to remain on earth so that she could suffer more!
 She, like the Saints and Mystics before and after her, knew the value of Redemptive suffering.
 Someone once said, “Catholics know the saving merits of the Cross.”

-The Diary written by a reluctant author lives till today
+The Diary of Saint Veronica Giuliani lives till today

 When they were investigating the cause of Saint Veronica’s beatification, as with so many Mystics and Saints who have written so extensively, the process had to have been slowed down considerably; the Church, always prudent in making a proclamation, so as to not face possible scandal some day.
 Under obedience to her Abbess and confessor, Veronica had written 20,000 pages.
 [We had the privilege of holding one of her manuscripts and filming its handwritten pages for our documentary.]